Review – Goosebumps Dead of Night

 Speaking of looks, Goosebumps Dead of Night is all over the place with its graphics.
 The whole first act takes place inside of a house and it looks like something you’d see in an early PS2 game.
 It’s hideous.
 There’s even a bizarre circle around you when you look at the wooden floors that makes everything within it look like it’s been dropped even further in resolution and covered in mud.
 You can see what textures they were going for outside of the circle though, not that they’re a whole lot better.
 This might be the first time in a video game where I’ve experienced graphics looking more polished when they were further away from me.
 Congratulations Goosebumps Dead of Night on setting records!

-The visuals do become more diverse and polished in the second act though when you’re in the plant covered laboratory in the basement.
+Although, the visuals do become more diverse and polished in the second act, when you’re in the plant covered laboratory in the basement.
 They’re still not mind blowing, by any means, but they are significantly better than the graphics in the house.
-The third act seems to combine the efforts (or lack there of) form the first two acts and has a blending of decent looking assets and ugly as sin textures and resolution.
+The third act seems to combine the efforts (or lack there of) form the first two acts, and has a blending of decent looking assets and ugly as sin textures and resolution.

 Then there’s the sound design.
 Aside from the Goosebumps‘ TV show theme playing in the menu screen, I couldn’t tell you what the rest of the soundtrack sounds like.
 It’s that unremarkable.
 The sound effects are technically alright, but listening to the same noises over and over, like the gnome’s porcelain feet hitting the ground nonstop, gets tiresome very quickly.